Afon Teifi, Ceredigion

-Llyn Y Gors is situated close to the village of Llandegfan, with the nearest towns being Beaumaris and Menai Bridge.
+Llyn Y Gors is situated close to the village of Llandegfan, Anglesey, with the nearest towns being Beaumaris and Menai Bridge.
 This is where I had my first taste of coarse fishing when I was 14, and I caught my first carp - a giant at 7lb!
 It’s an extremely popular destination, and a particularly good angling complex for junior anglers as out of the seven stunning lakes, there are three ‘beginner’ lakes where youngsters can catch tench, rudd, roach, carp, bream and perch.
 The other four are ideal for more experienced anglers, where there is a great variety of fish to be caught.

 If it’s your first time in the area, you’ll no doubt want to take a 15 minute detour to the famous village of Llanfair¬pwllgwyngyll¬gogery¬chwyrn¬drobwll¬llan¬tysilio¬gogo¬goch.
 A photo by the train station sign is a must.

 Afon Taf, South East Wales

 The River Taff is famous for the diversity of fish to be caught on this most iconic of Welsh rivers.
 The Taff begins its journey high up in the Brecon Beacons as two rivers, the Taff Fechan and the Taff Fawr, before it becomes the one river just above the town of Merthyr Tydfil in the South Wales Valleys.
 It then meanders its way through the town of Pontypridd, before coming to its mouth in Cardiff Bay.
 It offers a superb wild brown trout fishery, and has a very good late run of salmon.
 The sea trout fishing can be very good on certain beats, and recently the lower stretches of the Taff have been yielding specimen barbel and chub, including the Welsh record barbel of 18lb 1oz.